Want to learn more? Download the whitepaper: The Director’s Guide to Observability.

 How observability is related

-Well-monitored and tracked code makes it easy to see when and how a process is failing, and easy to identify and fix vulnerable spots.
-High quality observability allows using the same tooling to debug code on one machine as on 10,000.
-A high level of relevant, context-rich telemetry means engineers can watch code in action during deploys, be alerted rapidly, and repair issues before they become user-visible.
-When bugs do appear, it is easy to validate that they have been fixed.
+Well monitored and tracked code makes it easy to see when and how a process is failing, and easy to identify and fix vulnerable spots.
+High-quality observability allows using the same tooling to debug code on one machine as on 10,000.
+A high level of relevant, context-rich telemetry means engineers can watch code in action during deploys, be alerted rapidly, and repair issues before they become user-impacting.
+When bugs do appear, it’s easy to validate that they have been fixed.

 Manage complexity and technical debt